RiL3z/RiL3z.github.io/_posts/2018-12-16-assumptions.md

 I won't spend much time justifying how I came to believe these things because that would require a book to explain.
 I will, however, say that I came down this road mainly because of questions.
 If you're at all inclined, here's a few I'd recommend you ask.
 - Where did the universe come from?
 Is God the only plausible explanation?
 - How does God judge good and bad actions?
-- If God works in mysterious ways, and we can't know his mind, how can know that God will send someone like Osama Bin Laden to hell?
+- If God works in mysterious ways, and we can't know his mind, how can we know that God will send someone like Osama Bin Laden to hell?
 - Is it fair that God judges us by some criteria that only he knows?
 Would it be fair for a teacher to assign you a grade in a class without making the rubric available for you to see?
 If it's fair for God to do it but not your teacher, why?

 There's also lots of good Youtube videos on the subject.
-[TheraminTrees](https://www.youtube.com/channel/UCJ-vHE5CrGaL_ITEg-n3OeA) does one of the best jobs of [breaking things down](https://www.youtube.com/watch?v=0YQfsyK9ois).
+[TheraminTrees](https://www.youtube.com/channel/UCJ-vHE5CrGaL_ITEg-n3OeA) does one of the best jobs [breaking things down](https://www.youtube.com/watch?v=0YQfsyK9ois).

 ## "You Don't Really Believe That," said the Doofus
 The first frustrating question that I have to contend with goes something like this: